want a comfy home? build with nature in mind!

 Many of us today recognize the blue ENERGY STAR label, which goes to show how successful this program has become since it started in 1992.
 Facing environmental concerns, the U.S. Environmental Protection Agency (EPA) implemented this program to identify and promote energy-efficient products, homes, and buildings.

 The program's efforts have paid off.
-In 2010, Americans saved about $18 billion on their utility bills and reduced greenhouse gas emissions equivalent to removing 33 million vehicles from the road!
+More than 101,000 new homes earned the ENERGY STAR in 2012.
+That means Americans saved about $32 million on their utility bills and reduced greenhouse gas emissions equivalent to removing 36,000 vehicles from the road!

-Today nearly 1.5 million homes have the ENERGY STAR seal.
+Today over 1.5 million homes have the ENERGY STAR seal.
 You can visit the ENERGY STAR website to find a builder in your region.

 Also, many retailers are stocking their shelves with ENERGY STAR products, such as appliances, lighting, home office equipment, consumer electronics, and heating and cooling equipment.
 Just look for that ENERGY STAR label.